 If you don’t know anything about Linux, Unix, Apache, and other solutions you are using to power your website, you are going to have a very difficult time keeping your server secure.
-For instance, those of you who know your Linux can rely on tools such as rkhunter to look for backdoors.
+For instance, those of you who know your Linux can rely on tools such as hunter to look for backdoors.
 The same approach applies to WordPress too.
-You should spend a considerable amount of time to get yourself familiar with how themes and plugins affect your site’s performance and security.
+You should spend a considerable amount of time getting yourself familiar with how themes and plugins affect your site’s performance and security.

 2. Stay Updated!

-Keeping your wordpress install, themes, and plugins updated should go without saying, but this can not be stressed enough.
-A majority of vulnerabilities comes from themes and plugins that are not up to date.
+Keeping your WordPress install, themes, and plugins updated should go without saying, but this can not be stressed enough.
+A majority of vulnerabilities come from themes and plugins that are not up to date.
 If you don’t update old plugins or themes, you might get hacked.
 If you have multiple websites, you may want to rely on solutions such as ManageWP to handle the updates.

 3. Be Choosy About Your Plugins

 Be sure to do a little due diligence when you select a plugin to use.
 You should be sure that the plugin developer is active.
-You can view these details in the wordpress plugin depository.
-Check to see when the last update was, check to see how many times its been downloaded, check the user ratings.
+You can view these details in the WordPress plugin repository.
+Check to see when the last update was, check to see how many times it’s been downloaded, and check the user ratings.
 Not all plugin developers write secure code.
 Unless you rigorously test every plugin that you install on your website for security issues, you should try to limit your choices to those you feel confident about using.